Charlie Brown (The Coasters song): Personnel

+The Kim Sisters version

+The Kim Sisters had a successful cover of the song in 1962, which peaked at number seven on the Billboard Charts.

+Charts

-Cover versions
+Other versions

 There have been over 80 cover versions of the song recorded, including one by British comedy actor Bernard Bresslaw and a German language version (as "Charly Brown") by Hans Blum, both in 1959.
-Deep River Boys with Mikkel Flagstad's orchestra recorded their spin in Oslo on August 25, 1960; it was released on the extended play En aften på "Casino Non Stop" 1960 (HMV 7EGN 36).
-The Kim Sisters had a successful cover of the song in 1964, which peaked at number seven on the Billboard Charts.
+Deep River Boys with Mikkel Flagstad's orchestra recorded their spin in Oslo on August 25, 1960; it was released on the extended play En aften på "Casino Non Stop" 1960 (His Master's Voice 7EGN 36).
 Dr. Lonnie Smith does an extended instrumental on his live 1969 album Move Your Hand.
 Guy Mitchell put out a cover, and in 1995 Voodoo Glow Skulls did a ska-punk version on their album Firme.
+The Compton Brothers released a version in 1970, reaching number 10 in Canada and number 16 in the USA country charts.

-In pop culture
+In popular culture

 In a 1979 episode of The White Shadow, the Carver basketball team performs this song at a school dance.

-In the film Jack, the title character (played by Robin Williams) and his friends, including his teacher (played by Bill Cosby), sing it in their tree house.
+In the 1996 film Jack, the title character (played by Robin Williams) and his friends, including his teacher (played by Bill Cosby), sing it in their tree house.
 The weight in the tree house is so great with the kids and the two adult-sized people that it begins to creak.
 While they are singing, a butterfly lands on the tree house and it collapses.
 Once they are on the ground, Jack uses the tag line of the song and says, "Why is everybody always fallin' on me?"
 The song was included in the musical revue Smokey Joe's Cafe.
 The song was used in Jim Reardon's short Bring Me the Head of Charlie Brown (1986) which incorrectly credited the Platters.